django/code-of-conduct/enforcement-ladder.md

 participate in, required supervision or mentorship upon return, or prohibitions on specific types of interactions.

-**Opportunities for Repair:** Before the suspension ends, the violator must meet any conditions set by the working group.
+**Opportunities for Repair:** Before the suspension ends, the individual must meet any conditions set by the working group.
 This may include providing a written statement about lessons learned, outlining how they will change their behavior, or other restorative actions.
 The request for